New tomb found in Luxor: A new discovery is breaking news in Egypt – an ancient tomb filled with mummies, funerary sculptures, and much more.

 Luxor – An Area Full of Ancient Treasures

-On the West Bank of the Nile in Luxor you will find the tombs and monuments of the Necropolis, including the famous Valley of the Kings and Valley of the Queens.
-On the West Bank you will also find the Tombs of the Nobles and the memorial temples of Ramesses II and III.
-Luxor is served by Luxor International Airport and there is a ferry and a bridge to connect the two banks across the Nile.
+On the West Bank of the Nile in Luxor, you will find the tombs and monuments of the Necropolis, including the famous Valley of the Kings and the Valley of the Queens.
+On the West Bank, you will also find the Tombs of the Nobles and the memorial temples of Ramesses II and III.
+Luxor is served by Luxor International Airport, and there is a ferry and a bridge to connect the two banks across the Nile.

-This is the second major discovery this year, after a 3,500 year old statue was uncovered in Cairo in March that is thought to depict King Psammetichus 1.
-Although tourism to Egypt’s ancient tombs has dropped in the turmoil that came after the 2011 uprising in Egypt that resulted in toppling the ruler Hosni Mubarak – it is hoped that these new discoveries will boost interest and attract more tourists on Egypt trips again.
+This is the second major discovery this year after a 3,500-year-old statue that is thought to depict King Psammetichus 1 was uncovered in Cairo in March.
+Although tourism to Egypt’s ancient tombs has dropped in the turmoil that came after the 2011 uprising in Egypt that resulted in the toppling of the ruler Hosni Mubarak – it is hoped that these new discoveries will boost interest and attract more tourists to Egypt trips again.